BurnOutTrader/fund-forge/README.md

                                 }
                             }
                             BaseDataEnum::QuoteBar(quotebar) => {
-                                // Place trades based on the EUR-USD QuoteBars if quotebar.is_closed == true {
+                                if quotebar.is_closed == true {
                                     println!("QuoteBar {}: {}", quotebar.symbol.name, quotebar.time);
                                 } else if quotebar.is_closed == false {